ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 :::

 ### Open Science Catalog
 The [Open Science Catalog (OSC)](https://opensciencedata.esa.int/catalog) is the central interface for publishing, discovering and accessing scientific resources produced through ESA-funded Earth Observation research.
 It is where metadata describing published data products, experiments, and workflows is made publicly available and reusable.
+Integrated platforms also may provide re-usable workflow services that support FAIR an Open Science on the catalog.
 Researchers use EarthCODE platforms to generate and submit metadata, which—after validation and a manual review—is published to the Open Science Catalog.

 Metadata describing datasets (Products) is published using the **SpatioTemporal Asset Catalog (STAC)** specification.
 Workflows and experiments are described using the **OGC API - Records** standard.
 These two metadata models are connected by references.
 The Open Science Catalog is also integrated with EarthCODE's computing infrastructure.
 Users with appropriate access—such as NoR-sponsored compute—can reproduce experiments directly from the catalog.
 This means running the same workflow with the same input and configuration on a compatible platform, enabling reproducible results.